hyperledger/web3j/docs/source/transactions.rst

 Transactions
 ============

-There are three types transactions which are undertaken on the Ethereum blockchain.
+Broadly speaking there are three types transactions supported on Ethereum:

 #. :ref:`transfer-of-ether`
 #. :ref:`creation-of-smart-contract`